ilastik/ilastik-conda-recipes/customization-of-conda-build.md

     - python {{ packages['python']['version'] }}
 ```

-**jinja configuration files**: While parsing `meta.yaml`, jinja can read variables from external files via the `import` command
+**Jinja configuration files**: While parsing `meta.yaml`, jinja can read variables from external files via the `import` command
 ```
 {% import <PATH_TO_JINJA_FILE> as config %}
 ```
-where `<PATH_TO_JINJA_FILE>` may be a string literal, variable, or query like `environ['CONDA_BUILD_CONFIG']` for an environment variable holding the file name.
+where `<PATH_TO_JINJA_FILE>` may be a string literal, variable, or environment variable access (like `environ['CONDA_BUILD_CONFIG']`) holding the file name.
 (For simplicity, I skip certain jinja initializations that may be necessary to make this work.)
 Variables defined in the jinja file are now available as attributes of the `config` variable.

 Additional possibilities I have not yet seen in practice include:

-**json or yaml configuration files**: They are similar to the jinja config files described above, but are passed to conda-build via the command line
+**Json or yaml configuration files**: They are similar to the jinja config files described above, but are passed to conda-build via the command line
 ```
 conda build --config=/path/to/config.json  foo
 ```